f5devcentral/f5-velos-training/docs/velos_security.rst

   :scale: 70%

-Viewing Audit Logs via F5OS API
+Viewing Audit Logs via F5OS CLI
 -------------------------------

 Example Audit Logging for Login, Logout, Login Failure, and Account Lockout
 ---------------------------------------------------------------------------

 Below are examples seen on a remote syslog server for various login, logout, login failure, and account lockout events for F5OS.
-These examples are based on F5OS-A 1.4.0 or later.
+These examples are based on F5OS-C 1.6.0 or later.

 ----------------
 Login Audit Logs